 The wood turtle (Glyptemys insculpta) is a long-lived species that primarily lives in river bottoms, frequenting both the streams and surrounding areas.
-The wood turtle is omnivorous its diet consisting mostly plants, but also slow moving animal prey.
+The wood turtle is omnivorous its diet consists mostly of plants, but also slow-moving animal prey.

 The species takes a long time to reach sexual maturity 14-18 years and does not lay many eggs (3-18).
-This low level of reproduction and high nest predation often by over populated omnivores such as raccoons means the chance that any one nesting will produce offspring to adulthood is very low.
-This probably was not much of a problem before advent of cars which kill adult turtles as they travel daily and especially females during the nesting season.
-Adding to the turtles trouble is habitat destruction, from agriculture, and expanding cities, and the building of houses and lawns near streams.
+This low level of reproduction and high nest predation often by overpopulated omnivores such as raccoons means the chance that any one nesting will produce offspring to adulthood is very low.
+This probably was not much of a problem before the advent of cars which kill adult turtles as they travel daily and especially females during the nesting season.
+Adding to the turtles’ trouble is habitat destruction, from agriculture, and expanding cities, and the building of houses and lawns near streams.

 For these reasons, the wood turtle is listed as endangered, threatened, or protected in much of its range.
 In Wisconsin, for example, it is listed as threatened, and the Michigan turtle in the photo is a protected species.

 I found the turtle in the photograph on a bridge, and seemingly have a hard time figuring out how to cross.
 I would imagine turtles are near-sighted and the concrete wall of the bridge seemed never-ending on either side.
 I crossed the bridge, put on my hazard lights, parked the car, picked up the turtle, took a quick photo, and walked it down to the stream below.
 The turtle was much heavy than it looked when compared to painted turtles.